 - Alprostadil injections or suppositories

 - Testosterone replacement therapy (for men with low testosterone levels)

 - Vascular surgical procedures

-It is very important to treat any underlying health conditions that may be causing erectile dysfunction.
+It is very important to treat any underlying health conditions that may be causing ED.
 It is also important to engage in healthy lifestyle behaviors by eating right, staying physically active, reducing stress, and stopping smoking and substance abuse.

 The Penis and Erectile Function